-Unopposed nonparticipating candidates in primary election: Expenditures made during the primary election period by or on behalf of an independent candidate or a nonparticipating candidate who was unopposed in a party primary, shall be treated as though made during the general election period.
+Unopposed nonparticipating candidates in primary election: Expenditures made during the primary election period by or on behalf of an Independent candidate (see table on the following page) or a nonparticipating candidate who was unopposed in a party primary, shall be treated as though made during the general election period.
 Therefore, the matching funds calculations will not include any expenditures made by nonparticipating candidates during the primary election period.